 Get your products/services on a multi-purpose platform

 Setting up a small business rule number 1 – get your business online.
 That means to get a brand presence.
 Got a name for your business?
 A logo?
 A social media handle?
 A website?
 Set it all up.
 Now what?
 Start selling.

 If you want to spend wisely, get on a platform that allows you to sell your products for a low transaction rate – like the Instamojo online store.
 This seems like a plugin, but in all fairness, it is the best option for when you are setting up shop.

 Keep cash flow positive

 Be thrifty with your cash flow.
 As a solo entrepreneur working from home, every paisa must be counted even more strictly.
 If you need to handle cash flow effectively, don’t worry – we have the whole ebook you can download for free.

 Keep a timetable

 And also a checklist.
-We wondered if this sounds too preachy, but turns out over 72% small businesses today do not make it past 3 years.
+We wondered if this sounds too preachy but turns out over 72% of small businesses today do not make it past 3 years.
 One of the main reasons?
 The inability to push past competition.
 You might be home, but you are not safe from the outside world of 1 million startups with your idea.

 But that should not scare you.
 Several entrepreneurs refrain from working from home due to the fear that they could feel lethargic to work from home.
 Running a home business can prove tricky for your energy.
 You are in your comfort zone after all.
 So it helps to keep a checklist, and a timetable as you would in your office space.